CONTACTS: +254 726879488 (Mobile)

 Such projects are crucial for developing strategies to combat climate change, enabling governments and organizations to make informed decisions to reduce carbon footprints and enhance sustainability efforts.

-Steve UMIDHA is a Kenyan-born financial journalist with over 15 years of work experience in journalism and communication.
-He specialises in finance and economics reporting as well as on the causes, impacts, and solutions of global warming (Climate Change).
+Steven Umidha is a data and financial journalist with over 15 years of work experience in journalism and communication.

-He's the Managing Editor & Founder of Financial Fortune Media.
-Steve has previously worked with the bird story agency, Mediamax Networks LTD, Standard Media Group, Business Journal Africa, CNBC Africa and Financial Post among other news outlets.
+Besides being the Founder of Financial Fortune Media, Umidha is a Co-founder of One Planet Agency (OPA) and has previously worked with the Standard Media Group, Mediamax Networks LTD, bird story agency, Business Journal Africa, and Financial Post among other outlets.

 Recover your password.